Big Brother (Australian TV series) season 8: Nomination and eviction voting format

 In the previous season of Big Brother, housemates nominated two other housemates for eviction and viewers then voted to actually evict.
 In this season the nominations were based on viewer votes collected through the week.
 The public were only able to vote for which housemate to save from eviction.
 The three housemates with the fewest save votes were nominated for eviction on Sunday.
 The housemates then voted to evict one of these three.
 Housemates gave two points to one person they want evicted, and one point to another of the three.

 The winner of Friday Night Games had the power to remove one nominated housemate from the nomination lineup, after which the housemate(s) in fourth place moved into the nomination lineup.
 In awarding eviction points, the winner could award four points to one person, and two points to another.

 After five weeks, the nomination and eviction process reverted to the traditional format of all previous seasons: the housemates nominate, and viewers vote for the housemate to be evicted.
 Unlike the preceding few seasons, there was no save vote for nominated housemates; viewers could only vote to evict.

 At the start of this season, Big Brother announced to the housemates that "snap evictions" will be executed at various points during the show.
 Terri was evicted on the first night in what was described as a "snap eviction", but she was soon returned to the house.
 Two of the three viewer-voted housemates, Barney and Michael, were quickly removed in what was described by the show's makers as a "snap eviction".
 In the final week, housemates were asked to vote to evict two housemates in a surprise "snap eviction".
 Alice and Travis were "evicted" and moved to another section of the compound.
 Later, it was revealed to Alice and Travis, and then the other housemates, that this eviction was fake and Alice and Travis returned to the main House.

 Housemates

 It was initially confirmed that there would be 18 housemates this season.
-One housemate quit before the show started and ultimately 14 housemates entered the House on the opening night - three Housemates voted on during the audition process entered during the first week, while three intruders entered during the sixth week.
+A young Afghan Muslim housemate withdrew from the show before it began.
+Big Brother executive producer Virginia Hodgson stated that he was originally selected as a housemate but was unable to participate due to personal and family reasons.
+Ultimately, 14 housemates entered the house on the opening night – three housemates voted on during the audition process entered during the first week, while three intruders entered during the sixth week.